Schlumberger’s PE trend

 Forward EV-to-EBITDA multiple

-The forward EV-to-EBITDA considers sell-side analysts’ consensus EBITDA estimate for the fiscal year.
-Schlumberger’s forward EV-to-EBITDA multiple for the next 12 months is lower than its 2016 EV-to-EBITDA multiple.
-It shows analysts’ expectation of a higher EBITDA in the next 12 months.
-Usually, it results in a high current EV-to-EBITDA multiple.
+Schlumberger’s forward EV-to-EBITDA multiple for the next 12 months is lower than its current EV-to-EBITDA multiple.
+This reflects analysts’ expectations of a higher EBITDA in the next 12 months, which typically results in a high current EV-to-EBITDA multiple.
+Forward EV-to-EBITDA considers the sell-side analysts’ consensus estimate of EBITDA for the next 12 months.